bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 I mean yeah, the users benefit indirectly, but yeah, it does.
 I mean, descriptors have already been used to allow taproot.
-So if you wanted to use taproot, you either need to create a whole new wallet or you need to migrate to a descriptor wallet and then add taproot to it.
+So if you wanted to use Taproot, you either need to create a whole new wallet or you need to migrate to a descriptor wallet and then add Taproot to it.
 So there is that too.
-Right.

 ## Mini Script Support